 What’s the Difference Between Electropolishing and Passivation?

 Stainless steel passivation is the result of a process that helps to protect the metals surfaces from corrosion.
 Stainless steel is considered “passivated” when it demonstrates a high resistance to corrosion.
 Electropolishing is an electro-chemical process that removes the outer layer on the surface of a part and is a process that results in the passivation of stainless steel.
 However, there are other chemical methods that can also be used to passivate stainless steel.
-This article will explore the difference between electropolishing and passivation as well as the different methods used to passivate stainless steel and the benefits of each.
+This article will explore various methods of passivation vs electropolishing and the benefits of each.

 What Is Passivation and How Does it Work?

 Stainless steel is passive by nature, but after the manufacturing process, is often left with embedded free iron on the surface.
 This can result in a corrosive reaction between the two metals, which is why these free irons on the surface of the stainless steel need to be removed.
 Once the free irons have been removed from the surface of the metal and the metal can demonstrate a high tolerance to corrosive elements found in the environment, it can then be considered “passivated“.
 While passivation is one of the benefits of electropolishing, passivation can be accomplished without electropolishing through other chemical means.